Tearsheet

 R. Thaddeus Vayda, Executive Vice President and Chief Financial Officer

-Jeremy D. Thigpen became Chairman of the Board of Transocean in 2025.
-He previously served as President and Chief Executive Officer of Transocean from April 2015 until Keelan Adamson's appointment in April 2025.
-Prior to joining Transocean, Mr. Thigpen spent 18 years at National Oilwell Varco Inc., where he held several significant leadership roles.
-These included Senior Vice President and Chief Financial Officer (2012-2015), President of the Downhole and Pumping Solutions business (2007-2012), and President of the Downhole Tools group (2003-2007).
-He also served in various management and business development capacities, including Director of Business Development and Special Assistant to the Chairman.
-Mr. Thigpen earned a Bachelor of Arts degree in Economics and Managerial Studies from Rice University and completed the Program for Management Development at Harvard Business School.
+Jeremy D. Thigpen became the Chair of the Board of Directors following the 2025 Annual General Meeting, transitioning from his role as Chief Executive Officer, which he held since 2015.
+Prior to joining Transocean, Mr. Thigpen spent 18 years at National Oilwell Varco (NOV), where he served as Senior Vice President and Chief Financial Officer from 2012 to 2015.
+His tenure at NOV also included leadership roles as President of the Downhole and Pumping Solutions business (2007-2012) and President of the Downhole Tools group (2003-2007).
+He also held various management and business development capacities at NOV, including Director of Business Development and Special Assistant to the Chairman.
+He is currently a Director at Sunnova International Inc. and a Trustee at Rice University.

-Brady Long, Executive Vice President and Chief Legal Officer
+Roddie Mackenzie, Executive Vice President and Chief Commercial Officer

 AI Analysis | Feedback